Chapter Six: Cash and Highly-Liquid Investments

 Notice that the loss is characterized as"unrealized."
 This term is used to describe an event that is being recorded ("recognized") in the financial statements, even though the final cash consequence has not yet been determined.
 Hence, the term "unrealized."

-April had the intended effect, and the stock of Merriam bounced up $3 per share to $12.
+During April, the stock of Merriam bounced up $3 per share to $12.
 At the end of April, another entry is needed if financial statements are again being prepared:

 Notice that the three journal entries now have the trading securities valued at $60,000 ($50,000 - $5,000 + $15,000).
 This is equal to their market value ($12 X 5,000 = $60,000).
 The income statement for March includes a loss of $5,000, but April shows a gain of $15,000.
 Cumulatively, the income statements show a total gain of $10,000 ($5,000 loss + $15,000 gain).
 This cumulative gain corresponds to the total increase in value of the original $50,000 investment.

 The preceding illustration assumed a single investment.
 However, the treatment would be the same even if the trading securities consisted of a portfolio of many investments.
 That is, each and every investment would be adjusted to fair value.